moman822/new-io-page/_portfolio/forecast-tracker.md

 ![The IMF Forecast Tracker](/images/forecast-tracker-2.png)

-The tool is built in R-Shiny and makes use of the *plotly* package for the interactive visualization.
+I built the application in R-Shiny.
+It uses the *plotly* package for the interactive visualization.
 Users can create downloadable gifs, like the one below.

 ![The IMF Forecast Tracker](/images/forecast-tracker-gif.gif)